 The folder will contain files for two databases:

 - Pubs sample database

-(contains information about made up book publishing company)
+(contains information about a book publishing company)

 - Northwind sample database

-(contains sales data from made up trading company)
+(contains sales data from a trading company)

 Each sample database will have 3 files each with different extensions: